getzola/zola/docs/content/documentation/getting-started/configuration.md

 # For example, `![xx](...)` is ok but `![*x*x](...)` isn’t ok
 lazy_async_image = false

-# Whether footnotes are rendered in the GitHub-style (at the bottom, with back references) or plain.
+# Whether footnotes are rendered in the GitHub-style (at the bottom, with back references) or plain (in the place, where they are defined)
 bottom_footnotes = false

 # Configuration of the link checker.